4KMong/D2RTooltipEditor/README.md

 ### 5. About zero-width characters (`U+2060`)

-Using a zero-width character to trigger a fallback font is a workaround rather than an official D2R text-format feature.
-Its behavior can vary depending on the font and implementation, and malformed or unsupported Unicode may appear incorrectly in game.
+TooltipEditor includes an option that uses the zero-width Unicode character `U+2060` to help trigger font fallback in certain D2R tooltip strings.
+This is a workaround rather than an officially supported D2R text-format feature, so results can vary depending on the font, Unicode character, mod setup, and game rendering behavior.

-Use the `U+2060` tools carefully and verify the result in your actual mod/game setup.
+Unsupported Unicode may sometimes appear as a blank character, a replacement glyph, or `*`.
+Treat this as an experimental compatibility feature and verify the result in your actual mod/game setup.

+Because invisible `U+2060` characters can be easy to leave in a value by mistake, TooltipEditor indicates their presence in the status bar and, by default, asks for confirmation when saving a document that still contains them.
+They can also be removed through **Text Cleanup**.

+### 6. Tab-style spacing and alignment

+D2R tooltip strings do not provide ordinary text-editor-style tab alignment, so TooltipEditor provides a visual workaround. **Implement Tabs** converts actual Tab characters into character-based filler patterns measured against the current font and tab width, then renders those fillers in black so they blend into D2R's normally dark tooltip background.

+If the filler text is still noticeable with your tooltip design, a darker tooltip background can help it blend in more naturally.
+This is a visual workaround rather than true tab rendering, so the result can vary with the font, alignment, tooltip layout, and mod configuration.
+Tab implementation is intended primarily for left- or right-aligned layouts; centered layouts may not align as expected.

+> **Important:** Do not leave literal Tab characters inside a final JSON string unintentionally.
+Depending on the file structure, they can make the JSON invalid or cause unintended behavior.
+TooltipEditor warns before saving documents that contain literal Tab characters by default, and **Text Cleanup** can remove or replace them.

+TooltipEditor can also attempt to restore its generated tab filler patterns back to Tab characters or replace them with custom text.
+Exact restoration may not always be possible.

-### 6. Editor/Code scroll synchronization
+### 7. Editor/Code scroll synchronization

 The **Editor** pane is the primary editing surface.
 The **Code** pane is mainly a reference view for raw color codes and special characters.

 Scroll Sync tries to keep both panes near the same logical area, but it should be treated as an approximate navigation aid rather than exact cursor-position synchronization.

-### 7. Editor copy options
+### 8. Editor copy options

 The Editor copy options can always be reset with the **Default** button.